On the relationship between the theory of cointegration and the theory of phase synchronization: The concept of cointegration

 \subsection{Cointegration Testing and Model Fitting}

-In order to test for phase synchronization and for unidirectional driver-response relationships we shall apply tests for cointegration.
-Two cases need to be distinguished: First the case where the cointegrating vector $\beta$ is known and we only want to test for a specific cointegrating relationship.
-This may be the standard case for phase synchronization of (say) two oscillators where the $m\! :\! n$ synchronization relation as in (\ref{weaklockingcondition}) is often clear from prior knowledge or eye-inspection.
+In order to test for phase synchronization and for unidirectional driver-response relationships we apply tests for cointegration.
+Two cases need to be distinguished: First the case where the cointegrating vector $\beta$ is known and we want to test for a specific cointegrating relationship.
+This may be the standard case for phase synchronization of two oscillators where the $m\! :\! n$ synchronization relation as in (\ref{weaklockingcondition}) is often clear from prior knowledge or eye-inspection.

 The other case is the case of unknown $\beta$.
 For example in systems of higher dimension it may be clear that the whole system is ``somehow'' $1\!:\!1$ synchronized but it usually is not clear at all how the synchronization ``propagates'' through the network.
 In that case the task is to test for the rank of $\Pi$ in (\ref{Pi-representation}) and to determine the factorization $\Pi = \alpha \, \beta'$ as well as the vector $\beta_0$ leading to the phase synchronization relations, the mean phase shift and the matrix $\alpha$ representing the strength and the direction of coupling.
-Some examples and a discussion of the meaning of the ${\rm rank}(\Pi)$ can be found in the next section.

-We start with the case of unknown $\beta$ leading to the likelihood theory of Johansen \cite{Joh-1995} and in particular to his likelihood ratio test.
+We start with the case of unknown $\beta$ leading to the likelihood theory of \cite{Joh-1995} and to his likelihood ratio test.
 Additional information on this case is provided in Section~\ref{sec:newdefinition}.
-We then discuss the augmented Dickey-Fuller unit root test \cite{Dic-1979,Dic-1981}.
+We then discuss the augmented unit root test by \cite{Dic-1979,Dic-1981}.
+We mention that there exist several other tests such as a test based on residuals by \cite{Phi-1990} and Lagrange multiplier tests (\cite{Sai-2000}).